JatinSingh0701/To-do_List/README.md

-# Todolist-v1
+# Todolist

-Todolist-v1 is a simple web-based to-do list application that allows you to manage your tasks.
+Todolist is a simple web-based to-do list application that allows you to manage your tasks.
 You can add new items, mark completed tasks, and delete items from the list.

 ## Installation